InftyAI/llmaz/README.md

 Here's a toy example for deploying `facebook/opt-125m`, all you need to do is to apply a `Model` and a `Playground`.

-If you're running on CPUs, you can refer to [llama.cpp](/docs/examples/llamacpp/README.md), or more [examples](/docs/examples/README.md) here.
+If you're running on CPUs, you can refer to [llama.cpp](/docs/examples/llamacpp/README.md).

 > Note: if your model needs Huggingface token for weight downloads, please run `kubectl create secret generic modelhub-secret --from-literal=HF_TOKEN=<your token>` ahead.